braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 4. Click Generate.
 5. Copy the displayed token, and then click Done.

-Keep the token in a safe place until you need to entry it on the Braze dashboard during integration credintial creation.
+Keep the token in a safe place until you need to enter it on the Braze dashboard during the credential creation step.

 #### Step 3: Allow access to Braze IPs